-The NNAS has launched the NNAS Tutor Award, a course for those who teach navigation.
+In 2016 the NNAS launched the NNAS Tutor Award, a course for Providers and their Course Directors who teach navigation.
 It is a recognition that just because one can personally navigate it doesn’t follow that one can teach it!

 The course is a mixture of indoor and outdoor practical sessions and offers the opportunity for candidates to discuss their own methodology as well as learning new techniques from others.

 The NNAS and suitably qualified instructors are putting on NNAS Tutor Award Courses around the country.
 A list of these courses can be found here.

 More details of the NNAS Tutor Award can be obtained from the NNAS Office on email@example.com.